laboon/ebook/text/45_test_driven_development.md

 When you are testing code from the beginning, the code is much more likely to be testable.
 Not only will you learn how to test the code in this particular application because you are doing it all the time, you are not likely to write code that you can't test.
 Why would you?
 Your code needs to pass the test that you've already written, so you are going to make it in a way that will make it testable.
 Since you are also constantly adding on to the codebase, as opposed to seeing it as one large "version" to be committed as a giant block, your code will also be extensible.
 You're extending it with each cycle of the red-green-refactor loop!

 Using TDD provides 100% test coverage, or at least close to it.
-Although code coverage is not a perfect metric - there are plenty of defects that can be hidden in code that is entirely covered by tests - it assures you that you are at least checking each line of code once.
+Although code coverage is not a perfect metric---there are plenty of defects that can be hidden in code that is entirely covered by tests---it assures you that you are at least checking each line of code once.
 This is much better than many software projects.

 Test-Driven Development provides a structured framework to write software with.
 Although there are certainly many drawbacks (some of which will be enumerated below) and situations for which it is a suboptimal methodology, it does provide you with a way to move forward.
 The strict but flexible steps of the red-green-refactor loop provide developers with a list of things to do next.
 You are constantly adding tests, writing code to make them pass, and refactoring.
 When you don't have a framework to follow, you may spend lots of time refactoring existing code, or not nearly enough time writing tests, or too much energy writing tests and not writing code.
 At a bare minimum, you've got to consider how much time and resources you'd like to spend on each section.
 With TDD, you have ready-made answers, so you don't have to think about it, and your mind is clear to work on other things.
 There is an excellent book, _The Checklist Manifesto_ by Atul Gawande, which explains how having a checklist (even one as simple as red-green-refactor) can help you in a variety of endeavors.
 Software engineering is no exception.